-Some outside mirrors can be heated to defrost. defog, or de-ice for improved visibility.
-For additional information, refer to "Rear window and outside mirror (if so equipped) defroster switch" in the "Instruments and controls" section of this manual.
+Some outside mirrors can be heated to defrost, defog, or de-ice for improved visibility.
+For additional information, refer to "Rear window and/or outside mirror defroster switch" in the "Instruments and controls" section of this manual.

 TAILGATE

 Opening the tailgate